-A PAC A Super PAC The ABA • A PAC is registered as a political committee with the FEC in order to make federal contributions to federal candidates or committees.
-Individuals may contribute up to \$5,000 per calendar year to a PAC and there are A Super PAC is registered as a political committee with the FEC in order to make independent expenditures to advocate the election or defeat of federal candidates; a Super PAC is prohibited from making contributions to federal candidates or committees.
-There are no limitations on the amounts that may be contributed to a Super PAC; there are some restrictions on who can contribute to a Super PAC.
-Contributors of more than \$200 per calendar year to a Super PAC are publicly disclosed.
-Most Super PACs have no membership structure, no grassroots messaging capabilities, and little or no name identification among the public.
-The identities of ABA donors are protected from public disclosure.
-The ABA can engage in many of the same activities as a Super PAC.
-These activities include airing television and radio significant restrictions on who may be solicited to contribute to a PAC. advertisements, sending mail, making phone calls, putting staff on the ground, and conducting traditional and electronic get-out-the- vote operations. • Corporations are prohibited from contributing to a PAC. • Contributions of more than \$200 per calendar year are publicly disclosed.
-The ABA can accept unlimited donations and is segregating funds for its Voter Education program to avoid restrictions that could apply to certain political activities that may be conducted as part of the program.
+A PAC A Super PAC The ABA

+- A PAC is registered as a political committee with the FEC in order to make federal contributions to federal candidates or committees. - Individuals may contribute up to \$5,000 per calendar year to a PAC and there are significant restrictions on who may be solicited to contribute to a PAC. - Corporations are prohibited from contributing to a PAC. - Contributions of more than \$200 per calendar year are publicly disclosed. - A Super PAC is registered as a political committee with the FEC in order to make independent expenditures to advocate the election or defeat of federal candidates; a Super PAC is prohibited from making contributions to federal candidates or committees. - There are no limitations on the amounts that may be contributed to a Super PAC; there are some restrictions on who can contribute to a Super PAC. - Contributors of more than \$200 per calendar year to a Super PAC are publicly disclosed. - Most Super PACs have no membership structure, no grassroots messaging capabilities, and little or no name identification among the public.

+- The identities of ABA donors are protected from public disclosure. - The ABA can engage in many of the same activities as a Super PAC.
+These activities include airing television and radio advertisements, sending mail, making phone calls, putting staff on the ground, and conducting traditional and electronic get-out-thevote operations. - The ABA can accept unlimited donations and is segregating funds for its Voter Education program to avoid restrictions that could apply to certain political activities that may be conducted as part of the program. - The ABA has significant national membership and, therefore, grassroots capabilities in states and congressional districts.